Yuviray/SudokuJS/README.md

     * add restart buttons
     * make sure the formatting for all the website is uniform.
     * add a new game and make revisions to the rest.
 - Alberto Veloso:
     * Solving the bugs regarding why the tutorial does not show up for some games
     * Since the project has expanded a little possibly add a few more games
     * Fix the 16x16 mode
     * Maybe give the user the ability to create a personalized theme
+- Miguel Vertiz:
+    * Implement a uniform HTML header that can and should be used by all PHP/HTML files that are to be accessed for a simple and non redundant solution for uniform styling that can be easily expanded upon.
+    * Have Access to the music player in all available sites.
+    * Refactor exsisting Theme files to utilize the soon to be uniformaly used HTML header stylings for easier to maker future themes and make existing ones less bloated from duplicate code.

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.